 - Can you easily feel your dog’s ribs without having to press down?
 If not, he very likely needs to lose weight.

-- If your dog has a defined waist, his current weight is probably okay.
+- If your dog has a defined waist and a straight body down the sides (i.e., no love handles), then his current weight is probably okay.

 Always consult your veterinarian before putting your dog on a weight loss diet.
-Your dog’s weight gain could be due to an underlying condition, so it’s important to rule any potential problems out.
+Your dog’s weight gain could be due to an underlying condition, so it’s important to rule out any potential problems.
 Your vet can also help you make sure any diet food you’re considering will give your pup all the nutrients he needs.

 Price: Varies based on each dog’s target ideal weight, age, and other factors (e.g., $52.65/week for mixed-breed male, one-year-old, 38 pounds, healthy size, neutered, no health problems, or allergies)